6 Important Korean Proverbs to Know for Daily Life

 So you shouldn’t beat yourself up over a mistake, no matter how big or small, because nobody’s perfect.

 Making mistakes doesn’t mean that we’re bad at our jobs.
 The same with learning languages too.
-In fact, we need to make mistakes to become stronger.
+We need to make mistakes to become stronger.

 Monkeys are experts at climbing trees, they spend their whole lives doing it, but sometimes they fall too!